uiceds/cee-492-project-2025-gasc/cee492_report.typ

   caption: [SVD Modes 1 & 2 for Subject Bridge Structure], ) <proofread>

 Following this, training data was then able to be created for the prospective predictive model.
 Most of the stream bed profiles investigated by the project team exhibited significant variability (or 'noise'), as seen for the 2023 data in Figure 5.
-This high variability, combined with the fact that adjacent elevation points are highly correlated, could cause a standard model to overfit the data.
+This high variability, combined with the fact that adjacent elevation points were highly correlated, had a high probability to make a standard model overfit the data.
 Therefore, a regularized multiple linear regression model was chosen.
 The project team used the regularization parameter to prevent overfitting of the data.
 This was believed to produce a more stable and robust prediction.
 For this submission, the model was used to predict the last observed year for a given bridge structure.

 == Results
 In order to produce meaningful results, a user-friendly interface needed to be created in the Pluto notebook interface.
 Through the use of drop-down menus and various graphs, like those presented in figures 5-7, understanding the data, along with the results, was made possible.
 Figure 8 shows the resulting plot in which the predicted profile for the last year is superimposed on the actual profile for that same year.
 The application of SVD with Ridge Regularization effectively decomposed the complex riverbed profiles into two primary behaviors: general changes in bed depth and lateral channel migration (asymmetry).
 By prioritizing these dominant modes, the model minimized overfitting and produced a stable forecast.
 While this approach successfully predicted the broader channel shape (low-frequency trends), its smoothing effect limited the ability to capture sharp, high-frequency changes.
 Consequently, the model excels at forecasting general channel evolution but may underestimate abrupt, localized features such as deep scour holes or steep bank transitions.